About

 Graphic Designer

-Sadie Trainor is an undergraduate student at New York University, majoring in Media, Culture, and Communications, with minors in Digital Art & Design and Journalism.
+Sadie Trainor is a recent graduate of New York University, where she majored in Media, Culture, and Communications, with minors in Digital Art & Design and Journalism.
 She has a deep passion for the arts and is dedicated to creating and designing work that reflects her personal values and identity.

 Staff Writer Eleanor